 I can’t believe this is still an issue, but it is.
 Five years after Jeff Passan wrote at length about the ridiculousness of MLB’s blackout policy, and four years after I did the same, Dave Cameron adds his voice, because NOTHING HAS CHANGED.
 Large numbers of people in large chunks of the US can’t see large numbers of games.
-This is beyond stupid.
-Get with the program, MLB.

-Blaming the studios for everything lets another culprit off too easily: us.
-We...– Mark Harris on why movies suck (but not, unfortunately, what can be done about it).
+“Blaming the studios for everything lets another culprit off too easily: us.
+We can complain until we’re hoarse that Hollywood abandoned us by ceasing to make the kinds of movies we want to see, but it’s just as true that we abandoned Hollywood.”—Mark Harris on why movies suck (but not, unfortunately, what can be done about it).

 SCOTT LEMIEUX passes along a pretty useful point to keep in mind, courtesy of his friend Ken Sherrill.

 Only 5 states do not have collective bargaining for educators and have deemed it illegal.
 Those states and their ranking on ACT/SAT scores are as follows:South Carolina – 50th